KCMicheal/xendbridge-chat-sdk/README.md

 ## Examples
 XendBridge Chat SDK provides only two distinct functions.
 GetMessageHistory and SendMessage.

 The **getMessageHistory** takes the three arguments which are a public key, dispute reference, which are all strings and a function called **getAllChats**.

+**getAllChats** is a function that must be called as an argument in both **getMessageHistory** and **sendMessage**.
+It automatically fetches the history for you after a message is being sent or when an initial connection to the hub is made.

     //implement a better and safer way for getting the following values const disputeRef = "AdhdfoGjfo8jorp";